 The goal of performing TSIP on a more macro-level scale is to heavily investigate pollution problems in this region of the Philippines and find solutions on how to solve the issue at hand.

 Trained TSIP investigators usually use a hand-held X-Ray Fluorescent (XRF) analyzer to measure the presence of heavy metals in the soil onsite.
 Because of the large number of samples being collected in this project, and a limited number of XRFs, investigators in the Philippines are collecting soil samples with spades and then examining them later with an XRF.
 This is so the project is as efficient as possible.

 These samples will be recorded, uploaded to Pure Earth’s online database of polluted sites, and mapped.
 The database will then be made available to local government officials, statisticians and environmental health experts, who can work together to determine how pollution is affecting the communities.
 From there, these experts can draw conclusions about the next steps in mitigating the country’s pollution problems.

 The TSIP program involves training investigators, and assisting governments and communities heavily impacted by pollution to take action in order to solve pollution problems at the local level.

 The program trains local experts who can be called upon to help investigate, identify and solve problems when they arise.
 TSIP is designed to improve the country’s ability to gather data as well as influence decision and policy-makers to mainstream the issue and its impact.

-In nearly a decade, Pure Earth’s Toxic Sites Identification Program program has trained over 400 investigators worldwide, who have mapped and documented more than 3,000 toxic sites in over 50 countries.
+In nearly a decade, Pure Earth’s Toxic Sites Identification Program program has trained over 400 investigators worldwide, who have identified more than 5,000 toxic sites in over 50 countries.

 To learn more about TSIP training and investigators, click here.